• It's not what you eat. It's what you eat and when you eat it.

 ailments might also reset the clock.
 For example, perimenopause, including dizziness,

-The idea behind the program is this: The subconscious brain programs sleep, hunger and activity level.
-This internal program isn't set in stone.
+internal program isn't set in stone.
 Instead, it's merely a default.
 You can alter the program by

 avoiding certain emotions, including sadness.
 Now you can build a new program that provides sleep, hunger and activity